National Women's Soccer League expansion: Los Angeles (LA/Pali Blues, 2013)

-FC Indiana
+FC Indiana (2013)

-FC Indiana is one of the strongest WPSL sides, and had competed in WPSL Elite along with eventual NWSL sides Boston, Chicago, and Western New York.
-While there was no official confirmation, the team's website suggested that they were one of the twelve original NWSL bids.
+FC Indiana was one of the strongest teams in the Women's Premier Soccer League (WPSL) and had previously competed in WPSL Elite alongside eventual NWSL teams Boston Breakers, Chicago Red Stars, and Western New York Flash.
+While there was no official confirmation, the team's website hinted that they were among the 12 original bids to join the NWSL.

-Team owner (and Haitian WNT coach) Shek Borkowski later suggested that the CFU could subsidize an NWSL team similar to the subsidization already supplied by the USSF, CSA, and FMF.
+Shek Borkowski, the team's owner and then-head coach of the Haitian Women's National Team, later proposed that the Caribbean Football Union (CFU) could subsidize an NWSL team in a manner similar to the financial support provided by the United States Soccer Federation (USSF), Canada Soccer Association (CSA), and Mexican Football Federation (FMF).

-FC Indiana moved from WPSL to United Women's Soccer in 2016, for that league's sophomore season.
+In 2016, FC Indiana transitioned from the WPSL to United Women's Soccer for the league's sophomore season.

-Early Expansion: 2013–2016

 Houston Dash (2014)

-During the inaugural season, there was confirmed interest from the WPSL side Houston Aces.
-However, the league announced during the 2013 NWSL playoffs in August that there would be no expansion for the league's second season.
+During the inaugural NWSL season, there was confirmed interest in joining the league from the WPSL side Houston Aces.
+However, during the 2013 NWSL playoffs in August, the league announced that there would be no expansion for the 2014 season.

-During the 2013-2014 offseason, the Houston Dynamo added their name to the list of MLS teams interested in fielding a women's side, stating that they were "exploring the opportunity" of starting an NWSL side in 2014 or 2015, and in December 2013 they announced that the Houston Dash would join the NWSL in 2014.
-By early December, the NWSL approved the Dynamo-run Dash for expansion in 2014 despite their earlier statement that there would be no expansion for the league's second season.
+Despite this, interest from Major League Soccer (MLS) teams in establishing women's sides continued to grow during the 2013-2014 offseason.
+Houston Dynamo FC expressed their interest in fielding a women's team, stating that they were "exploring the opportunity" to join the NWSL in either 2014 or 2015.
+By December 2013, the Dynamo announced the creation of the Houston Dash, which was subsequently approved by the NWSL for the 2014 season, despite the league's earlier statement about postponing expansion.

+Following the 2015 FIFA Women's World Cup, then-NWSL commissioner Jeff Plush outlined plans to expand the league to 14 teams by 2020.

 Orlando Pride (2016)

-After the media boom of the 2015 FIFA Women's World Cup, MLS side Orlando City SC entered the expansion picture.
-A fan blog reported the owners openly discussing their inability to comment on the issue, essentially giving an answer "without an answer being given", which OCSC followed the next day with a press release supporting women's soccer and their Elite Clubs National League (ECNL) side while stopping short of stating positively or negatively about potential NWSL expansion.

-On October 20, 2015, the NWSL announced that Orlando would host the 10th NWSL team, the Orlando Pride, due to start the 2016 season.
-At that announcement, the Pride announced that they had hired former U.S. National Women's Team coach Tom Sermanni.
+Following the 2015 FIFA Women's World Cup, Orlando City SC emerged as a potential NWSL expansion candidate.
+On October 20, 2015, the league announced the addition of its 10th team, the Orlando Pride, set to begin play in the 2016 season.
+The team hired former U.S. Women's National Team coach Tom Sermanni as its head coach.

-Days later, the Pride traded with the Portland Thorns for U.S. national team forward Alex Morgan — Orlando City SC had previously acquired Morgan's husband, Servando Carrasco — and Canadian national team midfielder Kaylyn Kyle, in exchange for rights to U.S. national team defender Meghan Klingenberg (via the Houston Dash and Seattle Reign FC), the first overall pick in the 2016 NWSL College Draft, an international roster spot for the 2016 and 2017 seasons, and the rights to U.S. national team midfielder Lindsey Horan.
-This was the most notable trade in NWSL history at the time it was made, and it was speculated widely that the acquisition of Morgan was a condition for joining the league, or at least for doing so in 2016 rather than in a future season.
+Shortly after the announcement, the Pride completed a notable trade with Portland Thorns FC to acquire U.S. national team forward Alex Morgan and Canadian midfielder Kaylyn Kyle in exchange for rights to U.S. national team defender Meghan Klingenberg (via the Houston Dash and Seattle Reign FC), the first overall pick in the 2016 NWSL College Draft, an international roster spot for the 2016 and 2017 seasons, and the rights to U.S. national team midfielder Lindsey Horan.
+The trade's completion reportedly influenced the decision to launch the team in 2016 rather than in a later season.